dvrd/octo/README.md

 # Octo

 O[din]C[code]T[transport]O[perator] is a bespoke package manager for Odin that is meant to be opinionated and comfortable (for me).
 The concept is to maintain grain control of the process with some ergonomics.
-The more barebones the better, and lots of loggin
+The more barebones the better, and lots of loggin.
 The program is just doing what I would do manually without magic.

 ### Limitations
-* ‼️ **Broken builds don't output errors**
 * **Currently** only supports MacOS (Should work in Linux too but haven't tested)
 * Not managing dependencies of dependencies.
 (Not sure I will)
-* No real build flexibility (idea is to integrate @DragonPopse [odin-build](https://github.com/DragosPopse/odin-build))
 * Versions are not being tracked (yet)

 Octo expects the following file structure:
 * octo.pkg
 * ols.json
-* src
+* src (optional, the default builder uses this if present)
-* libs (optionals)
+* libs (optional, the default builder uses this if present)
-* target
+* target (all builds get generated to this directory)

-All folders in libs are automatically added as part of the `libs` collection
+My custom is having all dependencies in a `lib` folder and my own logic in `src`
 ```odin
 import "libs:<some dependency>"
 ```